UniversalDependencies/UD_Tagabawa-GJA/README.md

 # Summary

-UD_Tagabawa_GJA is a collection of annotated Bagobo-Tagabawa sentences which are some translations of the Cebuano UD, DuBoi's sample sentences, and other sources gathered through fieldwork.
+UD_Tagabawa_GJA is a collection of annotated Bagobo-Tagabawa sentences which are some translations of the Cebuano UD, DuBois's sample sentences, and other sources gathered through fieldwork.
 It is currently under development.

 # Introduction